-Incidentally, Escher had used those ‘Romanesque’ passageways before ( in 1947), in the print Other World.
+Incidentally, Escher had used similar passageways before (in 1947), in the print Other world.

-It is this place that holds the key to the three major works that Escher created more than thirty years after leaving school: Other World and Above and Below, both dating from 1947 and Relativity, a woodcut and virtually identical lithograph which he made in 1953.
+It is this place that holds the key to the three major works that Escher created more than thirty years after leaving school: Other world and Up and down, both dating from 1947 and Relativity, a woodcut and virtually identical lithograph which he made in 1953.
 Escher attended the HBS in Arnhemse Schoolstraat from 1912 to 1918.
 The staircase of that school incorporates many elements that feature in all of the three prints.
 Not literally, of course, but metaphorically.
 The similarities are so striking that they simply cannot be considered mere coincidence.
-As Escher’s friend, journalist and art critic, Hein van ’s Gravensande said as early as the 1930s, Escher’s art revealed: “the synthesis” (what we nowadays would call the essence) of his design.
+As Escher’s friend, journalist and art critic, Hein van ’s-Gravensande, said as early as the 1930s, Escher’s art revealed: “the synthesis” (what we nowadays would call the essence) of his design.

-Carry on and turn around, and you will see the similarities with Above and Below!
+Carry on and turn around, and you will see the similarities with Up and down!

 The similarities between the central part of the school building – dating from 1905 and where Escher spent so much time between 1912 and 1918 – and the three world-famous prints are staggering.

-Knowing what we know now, it is easy to understand where Escher found his inspiration for Other World and Relativity.
-The confrontation between reality and Above and Below seems slightly more complex, though not impossible if we bear in mind Escher’s desire to seamlessly connect the two and three dimensional worlds.
+Knowing what we know now, it is easy to understand where Escher found his inspiration for Other world and Relativity.
+The confrontation between reality and Up and down seems slightly more complex, though not impossible if we bear in mind Escher’s desire to seamlessly connect the two and three dimensional worlds.
 In that context, it is plausible to suggest that the staircase of his old school in particular played a pivotal role.
-Mauk Escher was a typical pre-war teenager with deep feelings and passions who found it difficult to express himself.
+Escher was a typical pre-war teenager with deep feelings and passions who found it difficult to express himself.
 He grew up in a loving and caring family and had close friends who cared deeply about him.
-They made music together and with his friend Bas Kist he enrolled in classes with the local painter and graphic designer Gert Stegeman.
+They made music together and with his friend Bas Kist he enrolled in classes with the local painter and printmaker Gert Stegeman.
 In a later interview, Escher described his time at secondary school as a living hell.

 Nevertheless, in 1947 he created a memorial plaque for that same HBS school, in memory of pupils and former pupils who had perished during the Second World War, including those who were residing in the former Dutch East Indies at the time.

-Suddenly, everything comes together: the rotation in Other World and later Relativity, and this seamless transition of different perspectives or, as he called it, “forces of gravity”.
+Suddenly, everything comes together: the rotation in Other world and Relativity, and this seamless transition of different perspectives or, as he called it, “forces of gravity”.